-September is a transition month.
-Students go back to school, routines are reset and new systems are established.
+December is a transition month.
+Students get out of school, routines are reset and new systems are established.
 The days become shorter, the sun rises later and winter approaches.
 This is a month of preparation.
-And as the fourth quarter of the year advances on our horizon, it is time for reflection.
+And as the fourth quarter of the year sets on our horizon, it is time for reflection.
 Are we are noticing the things in our life that need our attention?
 Are we releasing the systems and things in our life that no longer serve us?

 Meditation helps us slow down our physical and mental activity giving us the chance to make better choices for our life.